R0NIN-6/Ravenshield_EliteCT/Guides/Ravenshield_IDE_Guide.md

 ### Notepad++

 - Use for searching within files and also a versatile text-editor.
 An important part of compiling new classes is knowing the inheritance of the object and how it is referenced.
-See the [section](#using-notepad-to-trace-object-inheritance) below for more.
+See the [section](#power-searching-with-notepad) below for more.
 - Set the language of Unreal files to `Java` or `C/C++` to enable highlighting.
 Also works for configuration files if you set to `INI File`.
 - Also allows you to edit and search within `.mod` , `.ini`, `.int`, `.tph`, and `.tpt` files, all of which are critical to the Ravenshield architecture.
 See my [guide](Ravenshield_File_Types.md) on File types.
-- VS Code can do almost everything NP++ can including searching but I always keep it in my toolkit because of it's speed and simplicity.
+- VS Code can do almost everything NP++ can including searching but I always keep it in my toolkit because of it's speed and simplicity, and searching is superior in NP++ in my opinion.

 ### Unreal Editor